 What we do in the lab…

-The Gehrke laboratory studies RNA viruses that cause hemorrhagic fevers.
-Hemorrhagic fever viruses use RNA (ribonucleic acid) instead of DNA (deoxyribonucleic acid) as their genetic material.
-Familiar examples such as Dengue, Ebola, Marburg, and Lassa are significant world health challenges as well as potential bioterror threats.
+The Gehrke laboratory studies RNA viruses that use RNA (ribonucleic acid) instead of DNA (deoxyribonucleic acid) as their genetic material.
+RNA viruses cause many serious human diseases and include Dengue, Zika, Chikungunya, Ebola, Marburg, and Lassa.
+Some are also potential bioterror threats.

 We are a basic science laboratory.
 We want to understand how viruses can be elegant self-promoters, finding clever ways to hide or thwart the host immune system while favoring their own replication.
 By studying RNA viruses, we can learn a great deal about normal host physiology.
 Indeed, many fundamental discoveries in cellular and molecular biology have been made while studying viruses.